roman-milk/roman-milk.github.io/bad-heather-revisited.md

  "Damn it!
 Heather didn't do anything.
 If you're going to punish anyone it should be me!"

  "Lynn, leave it alone," Heather said.
 "It's my pool, you're my friend, and I'm responsible."
-Report_Story #2